 The possibility of eviction if the rental agreement is broken: While recent regulation ensures a fixed term rental agreement of five years, some ‘trigger’ clauses come into effect if the terms of an agreement have been violated.
 As an example, if you fall behind on rental payments.

-Accelerate Homes partners with a select group of property buyers who abide by all regulations set by the Financial Services Authority (FSA).
+Accelerate Homes (we buy any house company) partners with a select group of property buyers who abide by all regulations set by the Financial Services Authority (FSA).
 Our partners ensure all customers who engage in their sell and rent back service receive fair valuations, transparent processes and an honest approach.
 They will advise you if we believe the sell and rent back service is not appropriate for your situation.

 Our partner ensure: